The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 The name of the beach might be off-putting, but don’t let it deter you – the mosquitoes here aren’t any worse than anywhere else in Michigan’s Upper Peninsula.
 So if you’re looking for a unique and breathtaking setting for your elopement ceremony, Mosquito Beach is definitely worth considering.

+• How to Get There: The trailhead is located at the same parking area as the Chapel Falls Trail.
+To reach the trailhead, take H-58 east from Munising, then turn onto Chapel Road.
+Follow Chapel Road for 5 miles until you reach the parking area at the end.
 Start at the Chapel trailhead parking lot at the far northwest corner (if you see signs for Chapel Rock, you picked the wrong trail!), and you will be gifted with a great hike downhill at first.
 The trail will split and you will have to choose to go the falls route or the direct route.
-I recommend visiting the falls on your way out or back.
-The hike is 3.9 miles roundtrip straight out and back; 4.5 miles via the trail past Mosquito Falls.
-Plan on 2-3 hours for the loop.
+If you go the falls route, plan on an additional 20-30 minutes to your hike.

 Chapel Beach